-Reservations may also be done in the office M-F 8am – 4pm
+Reservations may also be done in office Monday through Friday, 8 a.m. to 4 p.m.

 All shelters that are not previously reserved with Brownsburg Parks' Administrative Office are on a first-come, first-served basis.
 If there is no "Reserved" sign outside of the shelter, it is free to anyone for that day.